 The fair value of the borrowing is lower than the carrying amount because the Council's portfolio of loans includes a number of fixed rate loans where the interest rate payable is lower than the prevailing rates at the Balance Sheet date.
-This shows a notional future gain (based on economic conditions at 31 March 2012) arising from a commitment to pay interest to lenders below current market rates.
+This shows a notional future gain (based on economic conditions at 31 March 2013) arising from a commitment to pay interest to lenders below current market rates.

-The fair value of the loans and receivables is higher than the carrying amount because the Council's portfolio of investments includes a number of fixed rate loans where the rate receivable is higher than the rates available for similar loans at the Balance Sheet date.
-This shows a notional future gain (based on economic conditions at 31 March 2012) attributable to the commitment to receive interest above current market rates.
+The fair value of the loans and receivables is the same as the carrying amount because the Council's portfolio of investments includes fixed rate loans which will all mature within 12 months of the Balance Sheet date.